cheer4ftc/ftc-data/README.md

 ## 2016-17 season

-- Contains results from 51 regions and 420 events as of 2/17/17
+- Contains results from 55 regions and over 450 events as of 3/11/17